 For more information, see Alerts.

 An operator defines contact information for an individual responsible for the maintenance of one or more instances of SQL Server.
 In some enterprises, operator responsibilities are assigned to one individual.
 In enterprises with multiple servers, many individuals can share operator responsibilities.
-An operator does not contain security information, and does not define a security principal.
+An operator doesn't contain security information, and doesn't define a security principal.